 In 2007, Mrs Kilsby was recognised by both forbes.com and Financial News as one of the Top Ten Women in Finance and was again recognised by Financial News each year from 2008 through 2011.
 From 2010 to 2013, she was Chairman of the international region of C200, an organisation composed of leading women in business globally and was a founding member of the Competitor Diversity Forum in London.

-Mrs Kilsby is a Senior Visiting Fellow of Cass Business School and Chairman of the M&A Research Centre at Cass.
+Mrs Kilsby is a Senior Visiting Fellow of Bayes Business School and Chairman of the M&A Research Centre at Bayes.
 She is a member of Wellesley College’s President’s Advisory Council and its Business Leadership Council, serves on the Board of Advisors at the Gordon A. Rich Foundation and acts as a Senior Industry Advisor for Star Mountain Capital.

 Mrs Kilsby received her BA from Wellesley College in 1980 in Economics and an MBA from the Yale School of Management in 1984.
 In 2016, she received a Doctor of Science (honoris causa) from City, University of London.
 She resides with her husband Richard Kilsby in Switzerland, South Africa and the USA.